thinkcompany/think_dev-standards/development-standards/performance.md

 ## Third Party Code

 ### async / loader script
 A web browser will block while downloading a JavaScript file at the bottom of the page that is called via a SCRIPT element.
 To further speed up JS processing, load the JavaScript library asynchronously by including a small loader script at the bottom of the page that then imports the rest of the code.
-This technique was developed by Yahoo and is a part of their YUI library.
-Read a description of the technique here.

 ### Third Party Ads
 Third party display ads are the single biggest performance drain on the web today.
 For every 1 HTTP request a web page sends to an ad server, as many as 10 elements are returned in order to fulfill that request, including tracking beacons, JavaScript files, images and Flash.
 These assets are usually distributed across domain names, further increasing latency and round trip time for the entire page.